Dr Rochelle Woollacott

 Concessions offered for

-My therapy appointments evenings and on Saturdays.
-You will be offered an introductory session, which lasts 40 minutes and costs £60.
+My therapy appointments are weekdays and on Saturdays.
+You will be offered an introductory session, which lasts 40 minutes and costs £70.
 In this session we will discuss your goals and whether it feels possible for us to work together.

 If you decided to continue with therapy, I offer open-ended sessions which start from £80-£100/hour.
 We will discuss and confirm a regular appointment time for you.
 For clients looking for longer term work then a reduction in rate can be discussed after an established period of therapy.